blocktransfer/reg-publications/examinations/response-8/response-8.md

 _See_ point form https://show.zohopublic.com/publish/vhrhy728cf0f0e5c4421aabd23755fb61eed3

 reg letter adn Don email suppl both quote the FAC _infra_ in 15 USC § 78q-1

-[^totla-ccontrol]: I commented extensively on the horendous unilateral authority implicit in the design of DTCC Digital Assets ("DA"), _available at_ https://lnns.co/O8NUZfc1KGe. _See also_ blog post published the day Dave reahed out to begin the  examination process, subtitled with  a  critiqe  on "keeping control centralized" in whaat the title purports is aa master plan for unchecked power, _available at_ https://genfinity.io/2025/04/30/dtcc-on-chain-patent-global-finance-takeover.
-THe author repsondds to a patent application from DTCC which substantially mimics my own, albeit with mucch less public transprency.
-Should we really alow complex widespread rollout for dozens of untested proprietary conteracts without a mucch as even an Advanced Notice?

-proponenets o f DTCC-DA  have remarked that  non-NMS optikons are insecure `parallle/side markets` without  investor protections

-offer through  a decentralized frmaework  for  decentralized market

-purport ot  uspport  competition (the exchanges, direct  callout  of monoppoily staturing wihtout duoipoly citation)

-while  supporting, endorsing, and integrating  DTCC-DA's central  control _See_ _supra_ note [^totla-ccontrol]

-[^pprev-psure]: _See_ DA's  encompasssing grasp opn financial  instutions and investable  assets  in the TAR letter at § II.D.1 ¶¶ 8, 13, and 16–18.
-Should we  contnue handing American savings andd retirments i nto the opaque custody of an  entity which is alreaddy  too big to fail ?
-Suuch view was explicitly  eloquated by the author of the patent in coprated by refernce in  _Id._ _See, e.g,_ substantiated professionals supporting critiqes of singular custody nomiinees with both industry and academic evidence  pointing to yet anther  public bailout in TAR letter nn.
-51, 106, and 143–145.

-[^dtmnd]: At  least  for  proposed items with a defined legal authortity  from _supra_ note {{^rin}}, with one important safe-harbor  consideration citing basis in 57 rules. _See also_ the specific trasnsf-eragnet  item, _available at_ https://www.reginfo.gov/public/do/eAgendaViewRule?pubId=202504&RIN=3235-AL55.
-With legislative standing frp,m the NMS Statute, might  we have a  greater burnedon of investigation than standard notice and commenting?
-Again, subparagraph (f)(2)(A)(ii) spells out hte need  for enhanced FAC review "in the absence of a uniform rule" for saafety.;

-[^rr-osc]: This has b een one colloquial refernce  ot the 14 dropped rule changes within online p rofessional circles, refering the derefulatory staff actions at, _available at_ https://www.sec.gov/files/rules/final/2025/33-11377.pdf. _See also generally_ Commissioner Atkin's remarks  that this _is_ (*emphasis orginally thoughp9tu publications) a new day at the agency, wwhich is  great.
-I'll keep this citation short to keep focus  on  the direct  action changes above,  which  stouched some very significant policy items from the klast  Administration.
-Extraordinary  cmmitment to free markets.